Robustness assessment of large audio language models in multiple-choice evaluation: Acknowledgments

 \section{Acknowledgments}

-Funded by the European Union’s Horizon 2020.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission-EU.
+This project has been partially funded by the European Union’s Horizon 2020 RIA ELOQUENCE project (Grant Agreement No. 101135916).
+Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union or European Commission-EU.
 Neither the European Union nor the granting authority can be held responsible for them.
-Santosh Kesiraju is supported by Ministry of Education, Youth and Sports of the Czech Republic (MoE) through the OP JAK project ``Linguistics, Artificial Intelligence and Language and Speech Technologies: from Research to Applications'' (ID:CZ.02.01.01/00/23\_020/0008518).
-Part of the work was conducted during JSALT 2025 Workhsop.
+Santosh Kesiraju is supported by the Ministry of Education, Youth and Sports of the Czech Republic (MoE) through the OP JAK project ``Linguistics, Artificial Intelligence and Language and Speech Technologies: from Research to Applications'' (ID:CZ.02.01.01/00/23\_020/0008518).
+Part of the work was conducted during the JSALT 2025 Workshop.